 “The nurse is very knowledgeable on travel information for Myanmar and was well prepared for my visit with details and recommendations.”

 “The place was very nice and clean.
 The nurse was so nice, friendly, easy going and knowledgeable.
 She made you relaxed , didn’t push any shots on you and let you decide while providing advice.
-Would highly suggest this location for travelers to Myanmar.”
+Would highly suggest this location for travellers to Myanmar.”